Returning to Work Post COVID-19: How Will Your Work-Life and Office Space Change?

 Communication, even with someone in the building, should be by phone, email, or video conferencing.

 Markings around desks and other stationary objects are easy enough, but when we’re moving about, we must take extra care.
-Despite distancing measures, some offices will require the constant use of a face mask.
+Despite distancing measures and the steady rise in fully vaccinated workers, some offices will require the constant use of a face mask.

 Apps may be added to your phone to monitor your movements throughout the workday.
 Employers are heavily invested in ensuring COVID-19 doesn’t run through their ranks.
 The tracing device will monitor and document where you go, who you have been in contact with, and even notify you when social distancing regulations aren’t being enforced.
 In addition to being downloaded on your phone, contact tracing software may work with your laptop, ID badge, light sensors in the building, and even wearables.